nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a task : _del task_

+Use this command to delete tasks from the module.

-Lists all tasks for the module and asks the user for indices of tasks to delete.
-Then, deletes tasks corresponding to the indices specified.
+Upon entering the command, GULIO will show the list of tasks in the module.
+Then, specify the indices corresponding to the tasks you would like to delete.

 **Format:**<br>
 `del task`